fperez/fperez.org-src/personal.rst

   many) that makes the Colorado Front Range the most amazing place to live I've known.

-.. [*] Yes, it's spelled like that, with two 'o's.
-Columbia with a 'u' is a university_ in New York City.
-It's not that hard: ColOmbia is a cOuntry, ColUmbia is a University.

 .. _physics: fisica_udea_
 .. _university: http://www.columbia.edu
 .. _Brainard Lake: http://maps.google.com/maps/place?cid=1317471477502605538&q=brainard+lake,+colorado&hl=en